tonykero/SNN/README.md

 # **Simple Neural Networks**

-SNN is a lightweight C++ library which focus on artificial neural Networks, Aiming to be intuitive, fast & complete.
+SNN is a lightweight C++ library which focus on Artificial Neural Networks, Aiming to be intuitive, fast & complete.

+## Table of Contents

+* Why ?
+* Status
+    * Core Features
+* Planned implementations
+* Compiling
+* Documentation
+* About
+* License

+---

 ## Why ?